 You are expected to study in the evenings and at weekends.
 As discussed below, it is possible to build into your week plenty of time for extra-curricular activities and relaxation, but evenings and weekends are still prime opportunities for independent study and you should use them wisely.

 You are expected to study outside term time, particularly during the Christmas and Easter breaks.
 Sometimes you will have major assignments such as lab reports to complete, or exams to revise for, but sometimes you won’t.
-Assuming that you study for 44 hours per week during term-time (for these purposes taken to mean teaching weeks 1–23), this leaves nearly 200 hours of studying to be done over the nine weeks of the Christmas and Easter breaks, which works out, on average, at over 20 hours per week.
+Assuming that you study for 44 hours per week during term-time (for these purposes taken to mean teaching weeks 1–22), this leaves about 200 hours of studying to be done over the nine weeks of the Christmas and Easter breaks, which works out, on average, at over 20 hours per week.
 If you are unable to achieve this (perhaps due to needing to do paid work outside term time) then you can expect to need to spend proportionately more time studying during term-time, although it is generally impossible – certainly inadvisable – to avoid academic work altogether outside term time.

 Below is a table showing some examples of how you might spend your learning time over the course of the academic year.